chaoss/wg-value/metrics/share-of-voice.md

 ### Prerequisites

-Share of voice only works if you can agree to its implied assumptions ahead of time:
+Share of voice works if everyone can agree to its implied assumptions:

 - More conversation about a community is good (adage: ‘there is no such thing as bad publicity’).
 - You have a public location worth measuring (public content like blogs or reviews, Twitter conversation, conference talks, StackOverflow tags).